Sohojoe/TicTacAlpha/README.md

-# ConnectAlpha
+# TicTacAlpha
-attempt at implementing the Udacity connect four Alpha Zero module in ml-agents
+attempt at implementing the Udacity TicTacToe Alpha Zero module in ml-agents